Epiphany (holiday): Chile

-This day is sometimes known as the Día de los Tres Reyes Magos (The day of the Three Royal Magi) or La Pascua de los Negros (Holy Day of the Black men) in Chile, although the latter is rarely heard, because it was the day when slaves were allowed not to work.
+In Chile, this day is sometimes known as the Día de los Tres Reyes Magos ('The Day of the Three Royal Magi') or La Pascua de los Negros ('Holy Day of the Black Men'), although the latter is rarely heard, because it was the day when slaves were allowed not to work.

 Dominican Republic

-In the Dominican Republic, the Día de los Tres Reyes Magos (The day of the Three Royal Magi) and in this day children receive gifts on the christmas tree in a similar fashion to Christmas day.
+In the Dominican Republic, the Día de los Tres Reyes Magos ('The Day of the Three Royal Magi') and in this day children receive gifts on the christmas tree in a similar fashion to Christmas day.
 On this day public areas are very active with children accompanied by their parents trying out their new toys.

 A common practice is to leave toys under the children's beds on January 5, so when they wake up on January 6, they are made to believe the gifts and toys were left from Santa Claus or the Three Kings.
 However, and particularly in the larger cities and in the North, local traditions are now being observed and intertwined with the greater North American Santa Claus tradition, as well as with other holidays such as Halloween, due to Americanization via film and television, creating an economy of gifting tradition that spans from Christmas Day until January 6.